 Everything happened in a day.
 Just a day.
 But, it is not rushed and compressed just so there will be a story.
 It flows smoothly.
 There is no major plot twist that will make you go, “OH MY GOD!!!
 I DID NOT SEE IT COMING!!!”
 It is very realistic.
 The impact is between the words.
 It is in the words itself, how it is written and conveyed.

 I am still not into meeting someone and then just instantly click.
 But, I will let that part slide because IT IS SO GOOD.

 Yes, that’s right.
 Natasha is African-American and Daniel is Korean-American.
 I love how we get to explore both cultures here.
 Yoon is a genius.
 Though, I don’t like how some Korean words are not in proper romanization, like umma.
 Well, I’ll repeat myself—Hangul is not meant for that.
-Anyway, that holds little importance.
-THE STORY IS GREAT.
-THAT IS WHAT MATTERS.
+Anyway, it doesn’t change the fact that THE STORY IS GREAT.